US changes stance on Israeli settlements — no longer 'inconsistent with international law' | DW | 18.11.2019

 Pompeo said that the Washington is not expressing a view on the legality of Israeli settlements or the status of the West Bank, saying that the matter should be left up to Palestinians and Israelis to negotiate.

-The major shift in US policy will likely spark anger with Palestinians and the international community, which overwhelmingly considers the settlements illegal.
+The major shift in US policy sparked anger with Palestinians and will likely be criticized by the international community, which overwhelmingly considers the settlements illegal.

+A spokesman for Palestinian President Mahmoud Abbas said the US decision "contradicts totally with international law."

+"The US administration has lost its credibility to play any future role in the peace process,'' spokesman Nabil Abu Rdeneh said.

 Netanyahu praises decision